P2P.Army

 Acting as a maker means posting your own ad to buy or sell an asset and waiting for someone to open a deal against it.

-Acting as a takermeans buying or selling immediately against someone else's ad without posting your own.
+Acting as a taker means buying or selling immediately against someone else's ad without posting your own.

 General explanation: